Polyx10/CTB2MD/index.md

 - 🛠️ **Command Block Support**: Special handling for command blocks
 - 📦 **Free & Open Source**: No cost, no strings attached

+## Security Notice

+⚠️ **Important**: When first launching CTB2MD, macOS might show a security warning saying "CTB2MD cannot be opened because the developer cannot be verified".
+This is normal for open-source applications.
+To resolve this:

+1. Go to System Settings → Privacy & Security
+2. Scroll down to the security warning about CTB2MD
+3. Click "Open Anyway"
+4. Confirm your choice

+For more information, see [Apple's support guide about opening apps from unidentified developers](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 ## System Requirements

 - macOS 10.15 (Catalina) or later